rummyr/MMM-metoffice-datapoint/README.md

   </tbody>
   </table>

-This is a heavily modified version of [MMM-darksky-hourly]https://github.com/jacquesCedric/MMM-darksky-hourly) which is itself a hjeavily modded version of another module!
+Credit where credit is due, this is a modified version of [MMM-darksky-hourly]https://github.com/jacquesCedric/MMM-darksky-hourly) which is itself a "heavily modified version of MMM-forecast-io".
-Standing on the Shoulders of Giants

 ## Using the module